tahershaker/SUSE-Rancher-Prime-Guide/4-Upgrade-&-Rollback/SUSE-Rancher-Prime-Manager/1-Upgrade-SUSE-Rancher-Prime-Manager-Online/README.md

 Taking a few minutes now to verify your **cert-manager** setup — or confirm that it isn’t needed — can save you hours of troubleshooting later.

+> Is My Environment Behind a Proxy — and Is It Configured Correctly?

+If your `SUSE Rancher Prime Manager` is deployed in an environment that accesses the internet through a proxy, it’s essential to make sure the proxy settings are configured correctly on each node of the management cluster — typically three nodes in a high-availability setup.

+These settings are necessary to ensure that the underlying Kubernetes cluster (whether `RKE2` or `K3S`) has internet access to pull required container images and components during the upgrade of `SUSE Rancher Prime Manager`.
+Without proper proxy configuration, the upgrade may fail due to missing packages or unreachable endpoints.

+Now, if you’re also planning to upgrade one or more managed Kubernetes clusters — whether it’s the management cluster itself or any downstream cluster — and you’re initiating those upgrades from the `SUSE Rancher Prime Manager` UI, then there’s an additional requirement - The ` SUSE Rancher Prime Manager` itself must also have working internet access, and therefore must have its proxy settings configured properly.

+While this repository does not cover how to configure proxy settings in `RKE2`, `K3S` or in the `SUSE Rancher Prime Manager`, you can refer to the official [SUSE documentation - Installing SUSE® Rancher Prime behind an HTTP Proxy](https://documentation.suse.com/cloudnative/rancher-manager/latest/en/installation-and-upgrade/other-installation-methods/http-proxy/http-proxy.html) for detailed steps

+Making sure proxy configurations are set up correctly ahead of time will save you time, prevent upgrade failures, and ensure a smooth experience across your environment.

 > **Do I Have Enough Resources to Run This Upgrade Smoothly?**

 While upgrading `SUSE Rancher Prime Manager` usually doesn’t introduce new hardware demands or spike resource consumption, it’s still important to take a moment and check your cluster’s resource health before diving in.